American White Pelican

 Birds that are mature enough to reproduce will develop "nuptial tubercles," or large ridges on top of their bills, and ornamental plumes atop their head.
 Once chick feeding begins, the ridges fall off and the birds develop black feathers on the back of the head.
 Their eye color also changes from dark to light as their breeding status changes.
 Nests are built in depressions on the ground and lined with dried plants.
 Pelicans lay an average of two eggs and incubate them using their feet since they don't have the typical "brood patch" of bare skin on the belly.
 White pelican chicks hatch helpless, with orange skin.
 They eat by digging digested food out of the adult's pouch, yum!
 As chicks mature, they join a "pod" or "gang" and feed in large groups until they are ready to fly at about 10 weeks.

 In September, white pelicans leave their nesting grounds and head south.
 Thanks to a 30-year leg banding study, biologists now know that the pelicans nesting in the Minnesota area overwinter in Mexico, Texas and other Gulf States.
 Studies also show that white pelicans can live as long as 30 years.
-The future looks promising for the American white pelican in Wisconsin.
+The is promising for the American white pelican in Wisconsin.